John J. Flynn

 The Domestic Violence Bureau is a special unit within the District Attorney's Office that is staffed by specially trained Attorneys, professional Social Workers and advocates to provide comprehensive assistance to victims of domestic crimes while their case is in Buffalo City Court, or one of the local Town/Village courts.

-The Domestic Violence Social Workers have extensive experience working with victims of domestic abuse, both in and out of the court setting.
-The Social Workers offer crisis counseling, education about domestic violence and the court system, and referrals and linkage to such services as shelters, counseling, and emergency housing.
-Social Workers are present in court when your case will be heard and are there to offer you support and guidance.
-They will speak with you about the details of your case and discuss possible outcomes that you would like to see.
-This information will be given to the Assistant District Attorney handling your case in order to get a more comprehensive picture of your situation.
-The Social Workers will work with you throughout each stage of your case.
-If your case is a Felony-level crime, then a social worker will provide on-going support and will accompany you to each proceeding, whether it is to Grand Jury or for a trial.
+The BE SAFE Domestic Violence Advocates, led by Tina Pilkey, Director of Domestic Violence Services, have extensive experience working with survivors of domestic abuse, both in and out of the court setting.
+The Social Workers offer CONFIDENTIAL services, such as: crisis counseling, education about domestic violence and the court system, and referrals and linkage to such services as shelters, counseling, and emergency housing.
+Advocates are present in court when your case will be heard and are there to offer you support and guidance.
+They will speak with you about the details of your case and discuss possible outcomes that you would like to see and how these outcomes may impact your safety. .
+The BE SAFE Advocates will work with you throughout each stage of your case.
+If your case is a Felony-level crime, then your advocate will provide on-going support and will accompany you to each proceeding, whether it is to Grand Jury or for a trial.

-Most importantly, the social workers will work with you on a plan for your safety.
-A safety plan is a tool which enables victims of domestic abuse to assess their options and try to reduce their risk of further abuse.
+Most importantly, the Advocates will work with you on a plan for your safety.
+A safety plan is a tool which enables survivors of domestic abuse to assess their options and try to reduce their risk of further abuse.
 Should you feel unsafe at any time, it is important to notify the social workers so they can assist you.
+For additional information about the BE SAFE Program and Domestic Violence please click here or go to the BE SAFE/Domestic Violence Advocacy tab at the top of this website.